songguo6/book/s6-guy-bydsource1.md

 ME:What changes in appearance did you see?

+我：

 ### First Conscious Contact with the Origin

 SE5:Its size and shape changed as well as the color,dimension,and frequency.It even sparkled at times.It was truly beautiful to behold.The Source Entity being communicated to reciprocated the form,dimension,and frequency in tune with the tube and its communication process.I even noticed that the area of "skin"surrounding the tube also had an appearance similar to that of the tube.I then looked around and saw that,on the odd occasion and over a period of time-I use the word time here just to explain that I saw this happen separately and not altogether or instantaneously-that this tube or a tube connected with several of the other Source Entities for a period of communication after which their appearance changed totally.I queried within myself why this was in separation and not altogether in totality and why the Source Entities changed.At this point I also had a sudden connection with the "skin"via a tube.I had made my first contact with the Origin.

+5号源实体：

 ME:What did that feel like,the first contact,that is?

+我：

 SE5:I can only describe it as awesome.I suddenly knew who and what I was for sure.I was one of the twelve entities that a larger entity,an entity that was energy with sentience, had created in order to fully understand itself better.It had given up part of itself to create us,the twelve Source Entities,and the creation in itself was part of an experiment that it was running within its "self"to see how others would become aware and gain sentience,as indeed it had.It was seeing if a lesser content of energy would result in lesser beings.

+5号源实体：

 ME:And did it result in the creation of lesser beings?

+我：

 SE5:No.In fact,one of the conclusions that the Origin came to was that the content of energy did not specifically result in the generation of lesser beings.I learned that we had all of the abilities of the Origin and that was one of the things that the Origin was trying to understand.

+5号源实体：

 ME:But surely you cannot be equal to the Origin?You are a creation of the Origin.

+我：

 SE5:That is true,but the Origin gave us exactly the same energies that it was composed of, including all of the interpretations of those energies.

+5号源实体：

 ### Interpretation of Energies-A Mobius Loop

 ME:Interpretations of energies?That's a new one on me!

+我：

 SE5:Energy has a different interpretation depending upon the dimension it is within and the frequency within that dimension,not forgetting,of course,that the energy itself IS the dimension and frequency.

+5号源实体：

 ME:What?
 How can energy be the dimension and the frequency when it is within the dimension and has frequency?You have just turned everything I know,or think I know,upside down.

+我：

 SE5:Yes,maybe,but it is a fundamental piece of physics that energy is within and without dimension and energy.It permeates all that is.

+5号源实体：

 ME:But that's like saying that the outside of a tennis ball is the inside of a tennis ball and vice versa.

+我：

 SE5:Correct and everything in between is the surface as well.Everything that IS,IS.

+5号源实体：

 ME:O.K.I will have to leave that one for the moment.

+我：

 SE5:No,you don't need to.You have a concept that I can show you to help you understand.
 You have the Mobius loop,do you not?

+5号源实体：

 ME:We do.

+我：

 SE5:And the Mobius loop can be used to explain the fact that a surface can be both inside and outside,can it not?

+5号源实体：

 ME:Yes,it is quite a good model;it can be explained mathematically as well.

+我：

 SE5:Good.Then you consider that in your representation the Mobius loop is a two- dimensional representation of a surface in a three-dimensional environment.

+5号源实体：

 ME:Go on.

+我：

 SE5:You said that this can be explained mathematically and as such can be used to explain a plane in a space.

+5号源实体：

 ME:O.K.,I'm still with you.

+我：

 SE5:Then all you need to do is expand your thought process to include the fact that"surface" is merely a representation of form.

+5号源实体：

 [I was going to use "dimension"here,but it didn't make sense.SE5 changed it to "form"as it better represented what it was going to say next].